TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-start.md

 10. In a short time, you will receive a letter from `info-noreply@csc.fi` where you will be given your username for LUMI.

-11. Try to connect to LUMI with the received username by the command:
+11. Try to connect to LUMI with the received username using the command:

     ```sh
     ssh LUMI-user-name@lumi.csc.fi